morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 bigimg: /img/bench-couple-date-6051.jpg
 ---

-From what I gather, a lot of people are now using TypeScript when building React apps, but I've noticed that generally people don't add types to their Redux actions and reducers.
+A lot of people are now using TypeScript when building React apps, but I've noticed that generally people don't add types to their Redux actions and reducers.

 I've done a bit of searching around this and there are definitely people doing it, but the results seem to end up looking quite complicated, and I can see why people give up on it!